Amid Brexit chaos, abandoning U.K. operations no simple task for Japanese firms | The Japan Times

 Tanaka said having English as the native language is also an advantage because it makes it easier for Japanese workers to communicate and read administrative papers.

-The U.K.’s access to regions outside Europe also makes it an attractive base.
+The U.K.’s access to regions adjacent to Europe also makes it an attractive base.

 Hiroaki Sugiura of accounting giant KPMG’s U.K. office, who heads the division responsible for helping Japanese firms overseas, said the U.K. is a good gateway not only to the rest of Europe but also the Middle East, Africa and the CIS, and that losing opportunities from these regions would pose a “big threat.”

-But the U.K.’s departure from the EU has implications that cross industries.
+But the U.K.’s break with the EU has implications that cross industries.
 Financial institutions, for example, have taken steps to make sure they don’t lose access to EU markets.

 Mitsubishi UFJ Financial Group Inc., one of Japan’s three megabanks, has opened a new base for its securities operations in Amsterdam.
 The new subsidiary is aimed at continuing “to provide services to EU clients, even if the cross-border passport is lost as a result of Brexit,” it said in a statement.